-From Clinton Avenue, turn left on Jefferson Street and continue north for approximately five minutes.
+Ascend the hill and turn left on Jefferson Street.

+Continue north for approximately five minutes.

 Chris Fennell's "Light Tree," a 26-foot sculpture across from the Avenue Apartments, features 60 illuminated bulbs shaped like a tree.
 It symbolizes the city's diverse community, with each bulb representing an individual contributing to the collective light.